 - an infection

-Your healthcare provider will develop a treatment plan to manage any underlying conditions.
+Your healthcare professional will develop a treatment plan to manage any underlying conditions.
 If you have skin and joint pain, they can also prescribe medication to help you feel better.